WWitman/swagger-node-slack/README-blog2.md

 *By Will Witman and Marsh Gardiner*

 [Slack](https://slack.com/), one of the [hottest startups today](http://www.computerworld.com/article/2883834/the-rise-and-rise-of-slack-silicon-valleys-hottest-startup.html), is a messaging app for team communication.
-One reason is because so many external services, like GitHub, Google Drive, Heroku, Jira, and many others, come as [out-of-the-box integrations](https://slack.com/integrations).
+One reason Slack is so popular is because so many external services, like GitHub, Google Drive, Heroku, Jira, and many others, come as [out-of-the-box integrations](https://slack.com/integrations).
 But one exceptionally nice feature is how easy it is to create your own custom functionality.

-Today, we'll walk you through creating your own Slack integration using [swagger-node](https://github.com/swagger-api/swagger-node), which makes it easy to build, validate, and test API projects locally and deploy them to any Cloud platform that supports Node.js.

-In this case, we'll be creating an API to fetch a stock quote, which will then be posted directly into a Slack team conversation, using what Slack calls an "Incoming WebHook" integration.
+Today, we'll walk you through creating your own Slack integration using [swagger-node](https://github.com/swagger-api/swagger-node), which makes it easy to build, validate, and test an API project locally using Swagger and Node.js.
+You can later deploy the project to any Cloud platform that supports Node.js.
+In this case, we'll create an API to fetch a stock quote, which will then be posted directly into a Slack team conversation, using what Slack calls an "Incoming WebHook" integration.

 ![alt text](./images/swagger-flow-2.png)

-The back-end resource for this will be `/ticker`, which you could cURL:
+The back-end resource for this API will be `/ticker`, which you can cURL:

 `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/ticker -d "text=AAPL`